LogtalkDotOrg/logtalk3/README.md

 Registration
 ------------

-To register as a Logtalk user either use the registration form found at the Logtalk website:
+To register as a Logtalk user please use the registration at:

 https://logtalk.org/regform.html